altoviso/bd-smoke/README.md

 # Features

+* **No dependencies**

 * Executes on node.js and in the browser--*with or without* AMD

-* **No dependencies**

 * Executes an arbitrarily deep and wide hierarchy of code fragments

-* Executes synchronous and asynchronous tests
+* Executes synchronous and asynchronous code fragments/tests

 * Optional before/before-each/after-each/after scaffolding as the hierarchy is traversed

 * High-precision timer for performance testing

-* Simple command-line/URL switches that cause a subset of fragments to be executes
+* Simple command-line/URL switches that cause a subset of fragments to be executed

 * Simple extendable and replaceable logging machinery